Plynk investment app Download App

 Long-term capital gains tax

-So if you’re single and your taxable income falls between $41,676 and $459,750, your long term capital gains rate is 15%.
+So if you’re single and your taxable income falls between $47,026 and $518,900, your long-term capital gains rate is 15%.

 Anything less, it’s 0%, and anything more, it’s 20%.2

-Using our example numbers above, you’d only pay 15% on your $10 in profit, which is $1.50.
+Using our example numbers above, you’d pay just 15% on your $10 in profit, which is $1.50.

 State capital gains tax

-States that don’t charge capital gains tax are Alaska, Florida, New Hampshire, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+States that don’t charge capital gains tax are Alaska, Florida, New Hampshire, Nevada, South Dakota, Tennessee, Texas, and Wyoming.

 Talk to a tax professional

 If you have questions about your specific tax situation, it’s helpful to talk to a tax pro to get individualized advice.
-You may find this especially helpful when it comes time to file your taxes.
+You may find this especially useful when it comes time to file your taxes.

 See all articles